-The recoverable amount of the cash-generating unit is determined based on a value in use calculation which uses cash flow projections based on financial budgets approved by the directors covering a five-year period and a discount rate of 8% per annum (2014: 8% per annum).
+The recoverable amount of the cash-generating unit is determined based on a value in use calculation which uses cash flow projections based on financial budgets approved by the directors covering a five-year period and a discount rate of 8% per annum (2015: 8% per annum).
+Growth rates ranging between 7% and 10% were used.